 But that means there is room in the back for a large L-shaped kitchen with direct access to the spacious garage at the back.
 That means you don’t necessarily need to head outside if there is something you need to retrieve and it is positively pelting down.

-This layout sadly is only available in the Matrix cheapest Axess spec level, and as a result the kitchen could possibly be better equipped.
+Upon its release, this layout was sadly only available in the Matrix cheapest Axess spec level, and as a result the kitchen could possibly be better equipped.
 But the washroom on the other side at the rear is another example in clever design, with a fold-up washbasin and a place to store the ladder for the drop-down bed so that it could possibly double up as a towel rack.

 We think this is a must-see for anyone looking for a compact low-profile.